Ombi-app/Ombi.Docs/docs/info/notification-template-variables.md

 # Notification Templating

+ --8<-- "assets/glossary.md"

 In every notification type, you are able to pass in variables that Ombi will populate with data when sending out the actual message.
+See below for accepted variables and what they will be translated to.

 ## Supported Notification Variables